 Hardtail mountain bikes

-Every rider deserves a bike that fits and feels great, no matter their gender, body type, style of riding, or level of experience.
-Most of our lineup is gender neutral, so we can offer more models in more sizes and colors to ensure that everybody gets more choice.
-For that reason, we recommend starting your search by checking out types of bikes (cross country, trail, etc.) instead of simply starting with a women’s specific bike.Learn more about women’s specific mountain bikes
+Every rider deserves a bike that fits and feels great, whatever their gender, body type, style of riding or level of experience.
+Most of our line-up is gender-neutral, so we can offer more models in more sizes and colours to ensure that everybody gets more choice.
+For that reason, we recommend starting your search by checking out types of bikes (cross country, trail, etc.) instead of simply starting with a women-specific bike.Learn more about women-specific mountain bikes

 What about electric mountain bikes?

-Electric-assist mountain bikes boost your pedaling power with a small electric motor.
-You pedal them like any other bike but can go farther and explore more places than you could on a regular bike.
+Electric-assist mountain bikes boost your pedalling power with a small electric motor.
+You pedal them like any other bike but can go further and explore more places than you could on a regular bike.
 Whether you’re a cross country or trail rider, an e-MTB will give you more of everything you love about mountain biking.Shop electric mountain bikes

 What size mountain bike do I need?

 Humans come in a wide range of sizes, and so do our mountain bikes.
 We make bikes for short people, tall people and everyone in between.
 Choose the right mountain bike size for your height to get the best comfort and the most fun.View the sizing guide